 The corresponding author may apply using the Springer portal (My Publication) which will initiate an approval process between the university and the publisher.
 This is applicable for article types: original paper, review paper, brief communication or continuing education.
 There is no need to complete a request via the Swansea University UKRI APC online form.

 1. The corresponding author should select the eligible institutional name (Swansea University).

 2. The corresponding author should use their Swansea University email address to help us authenticate your application.

 Author's may publish articles in any of Wiley's fully Gold Open Access, or OnlineOpen hybrid (subscription) journals with no open access costs to the author *.
 This open access publishing agreement is limited to original research and review article types.

 A list of Wiley's Open Access and hybrid subscription journals is available from the Open Access Author Dashboard together with access to an Author Compliance Tool so you can check if you meet your funder obligations.

-To publish without having to pay additional Article Publication Charges (APCs), the corresponding author must be from a participating UK institution and the article must have been accepted on or after 2 March 2020.
+To publish without having to pay additional Article Publication Charges (APCs), the corresponding author must be from a participating UK institution for articles accepted after 2 March 2020.

 To be eligible: